-SEAL Science builds a solid foundation in scientific knowledge and skills, whilst exploring key concepts in greater depth and detail to the mainstream course.
+SEAL Science builds a solid foundation in scientific knowledge and skills, whilst exploring key concepts in greater depth and detail as compared with the mainstream course.
 SEAL Science students undertake extension investigations.
 Throughout Years 7 - 9, students are introduced to advanced scientific concepts which prepare them for accelerated studies in the senior years.